vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 <details><summary>Buitenen - Note</summary>

-[142]: This is the prābhākara view, which holds that in the injunction nijaga seargakāmo yajeta the sadhya (object to be realized) is not sparge, but the entire niyoga (cf. prakaraṇapañcikā, p.
-190), so that the statement of the injunction would become the means (sadhana) to realize that sadhya, sc. the injunction.
+[142]: This is the prābhākara view, which holds that in the injunction niyoga svargakāmo yajeta the sādhya (object to be realized) is not svarga, but the entire niyoga (cf. Prakaraṇapañcikā, p.
+190), so that the statement of the injunction would become the means (sādhana) to realize that sādhya, sc. the injunction.
 </details>

 <details><summary>मूलम्</summary>